MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/sharepoint/sharepoint-scenarios-choice-to-lookup.md

 ---
 title: How to use drop down list with choices from lookup column in a SharePoint list | Microsoft Docs
-description: This article explains how to use the drop down list in your app to show choices from a lookup column in a SharePoint list.
+description: This article explains how to use the drop-down list in your app to show choices from a lookup column in a SharePoint list.
 author: emcoope-msft
 ms.service: powerapps
 ms.topic: conceptual